 FOMO threatens your enjoyment of life.
 Here's how to beat it.

-In our previous blog we addressed the concept of FOMO (Fear Of Missing Out) and the dangers of being possessed by this insidious condition.
-FOMO plagues a growing portion of the population—people who either overcommit and fail to fulfill many of their commitments, or choose to avoid agreements and commitments as much as possible.
+In our previous blog post we addressed the concept of FOMO (Fear Of Missing Out) and the dangers of being possessed by this insidious condition.
+FOMO plagues a growing portion of the population—people who either overcommit and fail to fulfill many of their commitments or choose to avoid agreements and commitments as much as possible.
 In most cases, the motivation for their action or inaction is a fear that in making an agreement they are losing the chance to engage in other experiences that could result in greater personal gratification or satisfaction.
-A commonly-felt sentiment of many people who have FOMO is, “I like to keep my options open.”
+A commonly felt sentiment of many people who have FOMO is, “I like to keep my options open.”